JeffRice/reactUI/README.md

 $ python3 -m venv venv
 $ . ./venv/bin/activate
 $ pip install -r requirements.txt
+$ python3 -m server.cli -h
 ```

 That will create a local python environment in this directory,
-and will install the python dependencies in the new local environment.
+install the python dependencies in the new local environment,
-It will not install anything globally on your computer.
+and run the provided CLI, displaying its help text.

+## Starting the server

-Then, to start the server on port 5000:
+To start the server on port 5000:
 ```
 $ python3 -m server.cli 5000
 ```